saimn/sigal/docs/index.rst

 and it allows to build a static gallery of images with the following features:

 * process directories recursively,
-* resize images and create thumbnails,
 * generate HTML pages using jinja2 templates,
 * relative links for a portable output,
+* parallel processing,
 * MIT licensed.

+The idea behind Sigal is to ease the use of the javascript librairies like `galleria`_.
+These librairies do a great job to display the images, Sigal does what is missing: resize images, create thumbnails, generate html pages.

 Links :